cgascoig/openstack_profile/README.md

 * nova on a compute node
 * neutron on a compute node

-as well as their major requirements such as:
+As well as their major requirements such as:

 * mysql
 * rabbitmq